 In addition it is common to see poor seals at the edges of the pit, at the foot of the ramp and common to find pin holes in sheets due to bird and animal damage.

 Air can easily penetrate down into the pit more than a metre and several metres across if dry matters are above 28% and consolidation is not as good as it gets.
-Always use Silostop oxygen barrier, and a protective net.
+Always use a genuine low transmission oxygen barrier sheet such as Passion Yellow or Silostop Orange, and a protective net.
 Make sure the clamp really is airtight.
 It also helps to have some weight on top of the net.
 Good face management, block cutters, defacers definitely help as does keeping the area around the front of the pit clean to reduce the amount of mould spores contaminating the face.

 The principle causes of top and shoulder waste are due to air being present in the silage during the start of the fermentation.
 This is due to a lack of consolidation, particularly with dry, long chopped, mature, stalky forages, over-filled clamps, a lack of rolling and inadequate sheeting and sealing systems.